 As suppliers, lots of the old ways to measure success are still there.
 We still care about revenue, profits, cash flow, access to cheap capital, competition, etc.

 But this new business model forces us to master some new metrics in turn, like Lifetime Value (LTV).
 Or Customer Acquisition Cost (CAC) to LTV ratio.
 Or Churn Rate.
 Or Renewal Rate.

-The new metrics that we at Bluenose find most interesting, and form the long-term arc of our product roadmap, are ones rooted in the measure of a customer relationship over time.
+The new metrics that I find most interesting are ones rooted in the measure of a customer relationship over time.
 And, the linkage between relationship health and the associated financial outcomes: renewals, churn, up-sells, cross-sells, etc.

 “Subscription Economy”® is the registered trademark of Zuora, Inc.